 - Departure City: Cancún

-- Nearest Joining International Airport: La Aurora Intl Airport Guatemala City (GUA)
+- Nearest Joining International Airport: Guatemala City La Aurora Intl Airport (GUA)

 - Nearest Departing International Airport: Cancun International Airport (CUN)

-- Transport: Local public bus, boat, taxi, on foot
+Travel by local public bus, boat, taxi, on foot

 International flights and departure taxes